dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_for_dummies.md

 ### Actions: What Should It Do?

-Remember that a mock object doesn't really have a working implementation?
+Remember that a mock object doesn'type really have a working implementation?
 We as users have to tell it what to do when a method is invoked.
 This is easy in gMock.